essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 ---

-### Reason 3
+### Reason 3 -> F# is immutable by default.

-F# is immutable by default. <br /> Immutability in general have deep repercusion on the design / implementation of systems. <br> Here some benefits for F# ...
+Immutability in general have deep repercusion on the design / implementation of systems.
+<br /> How many times have you declared some fields / properties as 'readonly' ?

++++
+Far less complicated to write concurrent code in application in F#

 +++
 Declaration is initialisation.